What most annoys us in others is often what’s flourishing in us. Assagioli on the good will to understand and the projection trap that keeps us alone.

 Why are we so quick to stigmatize others about whom we actually never know anything — because we are completely ignorant of their motives, their world, their mystery?
 Who among us knows the plan of another person’s soul, when after long years of intense spiritual work, we can only so laboriously get a few glimpses of that of our own soul?
 Too often our idea of the other person is only our idea of him, [which is] absolutely opposite from reality.
 Thus we continually offend and hurt [others] and are continually offended and hurt, often about what is truest, purest and most sacred in others and in our own daily efforts.
 Between ourselves and others we raise ever higher and thicker barriers, isolating ourselves behind them, instead of creating or recreating Union by penetrating into the sacred and luminous Truth of the soul, where the treasures of true Love, of true Friendship are discovered, where there are joy, agreement, unity, and true fraternity.

 That same duty we have to others, to follow or respect inner change and progress, we also have to ourselves.
 This is a good remedy for our laziness, for overcoming the tendency to fall into habits — especially affective, emotional and mental habits.
 It prevents one from stagnating in the past, from passively tying oneself to experiences that are actually already outdated.
 [That attachment] would hinder the expansion and free flow of the soul, causing and sometimes prolonging unnecessary suffering, which so harmfully sustains the illusion from which the soul yearns to release itself to speak its truth.
-That is a useless waste of time which we must guard against, all the more now when we are strongly encouraged toward the maximum use of our energies, considering that the time we have to achieve certain specific purposes is very short.
+That is a useless waste of time which we must guard against, all the more now when we are strongly encouraged towards the maximum use of our energies, considering that the time we have to achieve certain specific purposes is very short.

 Let us therefore try with good will to “be as we are now, without incurring the wounds of an emotional habit;” let us have the courage to really live the spiritual life.

 We must become so self-conscious and so impersonal — truly Observers — that we know what we are; that we know our faults and our qualities, our shortcomings and our real progress, so that we can be what we have seen ourselves to be, without false humility and without dangerous illusions, without acceding to and passively being overwhelmed by the conception that others have formed and project onto us.
 All this [we must do] impartially with regard to praise and blame that we know we do not deserve, dissolving by our clear awareness of ourselves — in the light of the soul and thus of Truth — the lie that others attach to our backs, eliminating the false “I’s.”
-The proof of our impersonality toward ourselves, our sincerity and discriminative ability, will consist in being able to reject even the thought-forms of others that would tend to attribute to us better qualities than we have.
+The proof of our impersonality towards ourselves, our sincerity and discriminative ability, will consist in being able to reject even the thought-forms of others that would tend to attribute to us better qualities than we have.

 We know how to be absolutely true.
-Let us do our best to bring into practice what we are mentally convinced of, in our relationships and our daily lives, rather than hesitating to deal with it . . . precisely because we do know it.
-One does not know a thing until one lives it, and then only does it become automatic and leave us free to move on to the next thing.
+Let us do our best to bring into practice what we are mentally convinced of, in our relationships and our daily lives, rather than hesitating to deal with it. . . precisely because we do know it.
+One does not know a thing until one lives it, and only then does it become automatic and leave us free to move on to the next thing.

 Shall we then, spiritualists of the whole world, live the spiritual life more decisively and intensely, and draw near, understand and know one another, as upright souls, as consecrated Children of God, animated by good will?
 Impersonally, in a happy spirit of friendship, burning with one and the same Fire, shall we together concentrate all our forces of conscious Will of Love, and affirm with the realized power of God in us, by word, thought, action, the “qualities” of the Spirit?
 With a constant collective effort, do we want to make the most of [those qualities] — bring them to light, set them in motion, make them efficient, make them vibrate, keep them out in the open, sustain them with our whole being, offer them to the world increased by our conscious humanity, warmed by the warmth of our purified heart?
 Shall we be living channels, and together actively collaborate in all possible ways in the appearance of what is desired and ardently desired — even unconsciously, by humanity — the advent of TRUTH on Earth?